The Rising Popularity of Being Self Sufficient

 What is Homesteading?

-Essentially, to homestead is to live a life a self-sufficiency that is characterized by growing your own food, preserving the food you have and even extending to creating your own clothes and items around your home as well.
+Essentially, to homestead is to live a life of self-sufficiency that is characterized by growing your own food, preserving the food you have, and even extending to creating your own clothes and items around your home as well.

-The homesteading movement has actually been around for centuries as people of many different cultures rejected active participation in the mainstream of society when it came to purchasing good and services.
+The homesteading movement has actually been around for centuries as people of many different cultures rejected active participation in the mainstream of society when it came to purchasing goods and services.
 Instead, they became more self-reliant and focused on creating a system that can sustain them over time.
-The origins of the term “homesteading” goes back to the 1852 Homestead Act in the United States, however there are other, similar terms that were used in other countries at the same time.
-This should not be confused by communities that choose to live in isolation, but instead as a means of being self-sufficient in day to day living.
+The origins of the term “homesteading” go back to the 1852 Homestead Act in the United States, however, there are other, similar terms that were used in other countries at the same time.
+This should not be confused by communities that choose to live in isolation, but instead as a means of being self-sufficient in day-to-day living.

 Today, there are many ways that people can plan and prepare to take advantage of this particular lifestyle once they have the property that is sufficient enough to grow their food and raise at least one goat or cow.
-Specific building techniques along with solar, wind or geothermal technology will allow a person to live “off-the-grid” and enjoy many of the trappings of a modern life without having to pay the month to month bills.
+Specific building techniques along with solar, wind, or geothermal technology will allow a person to live “off-the-grid” and enjoy many of the trappings of modern life without having to pay the month-to-month bills.

-A person who chooses a life of self-sufficiency today would typically be someone that lived in a rural or on the outskirts of a suburban are of the country.
-They would generally own enough property to grow fruits and vegetables, raise a cow or goat, use renewable energy sources and other resources to help the live as inexpensively as possible.
+A person who chooses a life of self-sufficiency today would typically be someone that lived in a rural or on the outskirts of a suburban area of the country.
+They would generally own enough property to grow fruits and vegetables, raise a cow or goat, use renewable energy sources and other resources to help life as inexpensively as possible.
 Many people who choose this lifestyle actually have their own vehicles to get around on their property.

 In fact, making use out of the materials that surround you is part of the homestead lifestyle.
 This practice was used quite a bit in the late 19th through the mid-20th centuries by people who simply didn’t have the money to purchase what they needed.
 However, many simple tools and items can be created or reshaped into what is needed for your property.

-There are certainly many advantages that come with being on your own and avoiding the hustle and bustle of modern day life.
-Here are just a few reasons why living in this manner offers signification advantages for you and your family.
+There are certainly many advantages that come with being on your own and avoiding the hustle and bustle of modern-day life.
+Here are just a few reasons why living in this manner offers significant advantages for you and your family.

-Stability: Imaging living in a world that is unaffected by changing gas, utility and food prices.
+Stability: Imaging living in a world that is unaffected by changing gas, utility, and food prices.
 That is arguably the major benefit of living this type of lifestyle.
-The fewer times you have to driver your vehicle, the less the changes in gas prices will affect your life.
+The fewer times you have to drive your vehicle, the less the changes in gas prices will affect your life.